realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - ## The Mighty Microprocessor (groups of integrated chips -> all put on one chip)
     - Contains a CPU (Central Processing Unit) and a small amount of ultra fast memory (called "Registers")
+    - The CPU is just a clever and somewhat complex arrangement of logic gates that can perform a series of logical operations
+    - Each part of the CPU is made of millions of the same kinds of logic gates that we've already discussed
-    - Has a "clock" to synchronize the operations of the CPU
+    - The CPU has a "clock" to synchronize the operations of the CPU
-    - Has a "program counter" to keep track of the current instruction in memory that the CPU is executing
+    - It also has a "program counter" to keep track of the current instruction in memory that the CPU is executing
     - Has an "ALU" (Arithmetic Logic Unit) to perform basic arithmetic and logical operations
       - How does an ALU work?
         - Learn how computers add numbers and build a 4 bit adder circuit